warmachine028/Swing-Bank/README.md

 - It uses MySQL as Database management.
 - For automating build configuration ANT has been used.
 - IVY has been used for dependency management.
-- Extensive use of GitHub Workflows for distribution automation.
+- Extensive use of GitHub Workflows for CI/CD.
 - Fully opensource

 ![line]